 The purpose of this Policy Statement is:

-- To protect vulnerable adults who use our services from abuse and harm. - To provide staff and volunteers, as well as all our service users with the overarching principles that guide our approach to protecting vulnerable adults.
+- To protect adults who use our services from abuse and harm. - To provide staff and volunteers, as well as all residents, with the overarching principles that guide our approach to protecting adults at risk.